Defenders of Oasis: Plot

 The group returns to Gylan and defeats Al before witnessing the Emperor destroying the rings in a ceremony.
 As Ahriman returns to the mortal realm and kills the Emperor, the group flees to Mahamoud.
 The Queen recalls a prophecy by Jamshid foretelling the appearance of the Tower of Ziggurat, which would tie the physical and spiritual realms together upon Ahriman's return.
 Kala Han also informs the group that inserting the rings' ashes into the lamp will restore their original power.
 At the top of the Tower, the group encounters the Roc, who can fly between worlds.
 The group ventures to the spiritual world and faces Ahriman in a final battle.
 They weaken him into a state where he can be locked away once more with the rings, which have been restored by the group's hope and resolve.
-After returning to the mortal world, the Prince ascends to the throne and weds Mariam, and Sindbad becomes the captain of his father's ship.
+After returning to the mortal world, the Prince ascends to the throne and weds Mariam, Sindbad becomes the captain of his father's ship, and Agmar ends up in prison again.